stefan-baur/jesadido-poc/README.md

 ## Delimitation

-This project is a standalone, all-in-one, non-headless application to show the feasibility of the above approach and its possibilities, only.
+This software is **a standalone, all-in-one, non-headless application** to show the feasibility of the above approach and its possibilities, only.

 ## Development Environment